DenktMit-eG/rustcloak-operator/docs/src/crds/clusterkeycloakrealm.md

 |:--------------|:------------|
 |self == oldSelf|Value is immutable|

-The name of the instance to which this realm belongs
+The name of the instance to which this object belongs to.

 ---